duffney/setup-notation/README.md

-# setup-notation
+# Notation Action

-> A GitHub Action that installs and configures the [Notation](https://github.com/notaryproject/notation) CLI for digitally signing Open Container Initiative (OCI) compliant artifacts.
+> `notation-action` is a GitHub Action that installs and configures the [Notation](https://github.com/notaryproject/notation) CLI for digitally signing Open Container Initiative (OCI) compliant artifacts.

 ## Usage